Gradient Flows for Regularized Stochastic Control Problems: Introduction

+Our aim is to minimize, for some fixed $\sigma > 0$ and $\xi$, the objective functional $J^\sigma$ over $\mathcal V_2^W$ subject to the controlled process $X(\nu)$ satisfying~\eqref{eq process}.
+Note that if we permitted $\nu_t(\omega)$ singular w.r.t.
+Lebesgue measure for all $(t,\omega)\in B \in \mathcal B([0,T])\otimes \mathcal F^W$ with $B$ of non-zero measure in the set over which we are minimizing then for such $\nu$ we would have $J^\sigma = \infty$.
+In other words such ``singular'' $\nu$ will never be optimal for the regularized problem.
+So not allowing such controls leads to no loss of generality.
+Our setup encompasses the setting of stochastic relaxed controls that dates back to the work of L.C.
+Young on generalised solutions of problems in the calculus of variations~\cite{young2000lectures}.

-Historically, in control theory, relaxed controls have been used as a mathematical tool for proving the existence of solutions to control problems within a class of strict controls.
+Historically, in control theory, measure-valued controls have been used as a mathematical tool for proving the existence of solutions to the relaxed control problems associated with the original strict control problem.
 On the other hand, in the theory of Markov Decision Processes (MDP) it is common to seek solutions within a class of probability measures, \cite{bertsekas2004stochastic,sutton2018reinforcement} as this often improves stability and efficiency of algorithms used to solve the MDP.
-It is only very recently that regularised relaxed control problems have been studied in the differential control setting, see~\cite{wang2019exploration} where the regularised relaxed problem, linear-quadratic stochastic control problem is studied in great detail.
+It is only very recently that regularised relaxed control problems have been studied in the differential control setting, see~\cite{wang2019exploration} where the regularised relaxed linear-quadratic stochastic control problem is studied in great detail.
 In~\cite{reisinger2020regularity} it is proved that for sufficiently regularised stochastic control problems, the optimal Markov control function is smooth.
-This is a sharp contrast to unregularised control problems for which controls are often discontinuous (only measurable) functions.
+This is in sharp contrast to unregularized control problems for which controls are often discontinuous (only measurable) functions.

-In the present paper we Pontryagin optimality as a key tool in solving the control problem.
-As a consequence the techniques identified here should apply to the setting of non-Markovian control problems.
-However, to avoid technical complications, our control problem is Markovian.
-The optimal control obtained in Theorem~\ref{thm unique minimiser} is an open-loop control but under appropriate assumptions Lemma~\ref{lem markovian} shows that the Mimicking theorem can be used to obtain an optimal Markovian control.